12tqian/blog/_posts/2022-08-19-cochran's-theorem.md

 $$SSR = Y^T\left(H - \frac 1n J\right)Y.$$

+These represent the total sum of squares (variability in the result), the sum of squares error (difference between observed/predicted), and the sum of squares due to regresoin (difference between predicted value and the mean of the dependent value).
 Here $H$ is the hat matrix.
 The rank of the first matrix is $n-1$.
 Note that a hat matrix is idempotent.
 So its rank is $p+1$.
 Similarly $I-H$ is idempotent, so its rank is $n-p-1$.
 It remains to determine the rank of $H - \frac 1n J$.
 Note that $H 1 = 1$, where this is the vector of all $1$'s.
 This is because we have included a constant in $H$, which means the projection of the all $1$ vector must be itself.
 So we can expand $H - \frac 1n J$ to be symmetric and idempotent.
 So its trace is its rank, and that's just the difference of the two traces, which is $p$.
 Therefore the conditions of Cochran are satisfied. $SSE$ thus is $\chi^2(n - p - 1)$.
 This is important because it shows we must divide by $n-p-1$ when calculating the standard error.
 Furthermore, when computing significance tests on $\beta$, the coefficient vector from linear regression, we must use a $t$ distribution with $n-p-1$ degrees of freedom.

+## F-test (Chow test)

+Let's say we have two models, model $1$ and model $2$, where model $2$ completely contains model $1$.
+Model $i$ has $p_i$ parameters, where $p_1 < p_2$.
+Let's try to see whether model $2$ gives a significantly better fit to the data.
+We use the $f$ test.
+Let the RSS (residual sum of squares) of the models be $RSS_i$.
+Then we compute

+$$\frac{\frac{RSS_1 - RSS_2}{p_2-p_1}}{\frac{RSS_2}{n-p_2}}.$$

+Under the null hypothesis that model $2$ doesn't provide a significantly better fit, we have that $RSS_1 - RSS_2$ is independent to $RSS_2$.
+Let's analyze why this works. $RSS_i = y^T(I - H_i)y$, where $H_i$ is the hat matrix corresponding to the dataset.
+Note that $RSS_1 - RSS_2$ results in a quadratic form with $H_2 - H_1$ in the middle.
+Note that $H_1H_2 = H_1, H_2H_1 = H_1$.
+This is easier to see geometrically and by looking at the respective orthogonal bases.
+Then we can easily compute the square of this to show it's idempotent.
+Its rank is thus $p_2-p_1$.
+Similarly, $RSS_2$ has rank $n-p_2$.
+Thus, if we sum $RSS_1 - RSS_2$ and $RSS_2$, we get $RSS_1$ with rank $n-p_1$.
+The ranks work out so that we can apply Cochran's theorem.
+Thus, the numerator and denominator are independent scaled $\chi^2$ distributions, and we may apply the F-distribution to it.
+This gives us our significance test.

+### T-test

+Note that the t-test requires a ratio between the sample mean and the standard error.
+If we square it, we get the ratio of two sum of squares.
+This sounds familiar and we can actually show that these follow the F-distribution.
+Now why does this matter?
+If they follow the F-distribution, a way to test whether our results are significant, our null hypothesis, the sample mean and sample variance should be independent.
+So if we square our t-statistic, we just get an f-statistic.
+Thus, the t-distribution is just a specific case of the f-distribution.